Motley Fool Review

 Styles of Trading & Investing

 The SA newsletter is a long-term, buy-and-hold fundamental research-based service catering to investors with a long-term outlook.
-The picks are segmented by Team Dave and Team Tom’s picks and the reasons for investment along with the potential risk and fundamental triggers for selling the position.
+The service is similar to GuruFocus and IBD, with many great features for new investors.
+The stock market picks are segmented by Team Dave and Team Tom’s picks and the reasons for investment along with the potential risk and fundamental triggers for selling the position.

 These aren’t day trades and most of the research is backed by fundamentals with compelling catalysts that make the picks stand out from their sector peers.
 Stock picks are long-only recommendations.
 Management of the entry and exits are solely at the discretion of the readers.
 However, SA does a great job of listing the potential risks and triggers that would warrant selling the position.
 This should enable an investor to weigh the risk and reward factor to derive the right position sizing to match their risk tolerance level.